EnableX/Video-Audio-Calling-Using-CallKit/README.md

 ## 2. How to get started

-### 2.1 Pre-Requisites
+### 2.1 Prerequisites

 #### 2.1.1 App Id and App Key

 * Register with EnableX [https://portal.enablex.io/cpaas/trial-sign-up/]
 * Login to the EnableX Portal
-* Create your Application Key
+* Create your Application
-* Get your App ID and App Key delivered to your Email
+* Get your App ID and App Key delivered to your email

 #### 2.1.2 Test Application Server

-You need to setup an Application Server to provision Web Service API for your iOS Application to communicate enabling Video Session.
+You need to set up an Application Server to provision Web Service API for your iOS Application to enable Video Session.

-To help you to try our iOS Application quickly, without having to setup Applciation Server, the Application is shipped pre-configured with EnableX hosted Application Server i.e. https://demo.enablex.io.
+To help you to try our iOS Application quickly, without having to set up Application Server, the Application is shipped pre-configured with EnableX hosted Application Server i.e. https://demo.enablex.io.

-Our Application Server restricts a single Session Duation to 10 minutes, and allows 1 moderator and not more than 3 Participant in a Session.
+Our Application Server restricts a single Session Durations to 10 minutes, and allows 1 moderator and not more than 3 participants in a Session.

-Once you tried EnableX iOS Sample Application, you may need to setup your own  Application Server and verify your Application to work with your Application Server.
-More on this, read Point 2 later in the Document.
+Once you tried EnableX iOS Sample Application, you may need to set up your own  Application Server and verify your Application to work with your Application Server.
+Refer to point 3 for more details on this.

 #### 2.1.3 Configure iOS Client